 Where does the language you’re teaching take place?
 Why is it happening?
 How is it connected to real-life, and to your students?

-Answering these questions will gives a motivating reason to engage with your lesson.
+Answering these questions will give a reason to engage with your lesson.

 A lesson without context is like a textbook without an introduction, a film without a trailer or a book without a blurb.
 Learners end up with no reason to care about what’s going to happen.